Evidently most of the digital cameras with semiconductor

 each, and the large quantity - one lens for each cell (= pixel) -

-it is rather tricky and the optical qualities and the uniformity
+it is a certain endeavor and the optical qualities and the

-are not very high.
-This causes an underproportional increase of
+uniformity are not quite improved.
+This causes an underproportional

-sensitivity.
-The price is higher expense and possibly reduced image
+increase of sensitivity.
+The price is higher expense and possibly

-quality due to optical faults and other parasitic effects.
+reduced image quality due to optical faults and other parasitic

 Back-side illuminated CMOS (BSI)